Gavin55555555555555/power-outage-predictor/README.md

   height="600"
   frameborder="0"
 ></iframe>
 My observed absolute difference in means was 3.97.
 The p-value from this is 0.003.
 This is below my set significance value of 0.05.
-Therefore, we reject the null hypothesis.
+Therefore, I reject the null hypothesis.
 Missingness of `OUTAGE.DURATION` appears to depend on `PCT_LAND`.

 #### Missingness of Outage Duration depedent on State Population

+Let us examine the missingness of Outage Duration conditional on State Population.

+**Null Hypothesis:** The mean `POPULATION` Land is the same when `OUTAGE.DURATION` is missing vs not missing.

+**Alternative Hypothesis:** The mean `POPULATION` Land is different when `OUTAGE.DURATION` is missing vs not missing.

+**Test Statistic:** Absolute difference in means.

+**Significance Level:** 0.05

+Here is the results of the permutation test:

 <iframe
   src="plotly_graphs/missingness-analysis-population.html"